JohanBellander/CdaCLI/README.md

 See `SPECIFICATION_ALL_OPTIONAL.md` for full details on the optional constraint system.

+### Composition Roots and Adapter Implementations

+To avoid false positives in common clean-architecture patterns:

+- **Composition roots** (dependency wiring) under `src/index.ts`, `src/main.ts`, `src/bootstrap.ts`, or `src/composition/**` are allowed to import across layers.
+They are excluded from `clean-layer-direction` checks.
+- **Adapter implementations** under `src/ui/adapters/**` or `src/infra/adapters/**` may use HTTP libraries (fetch/axios) when implementing port interfaces.
+These are excluded from `ui-isolation` direct-service-call checks.

+These allowances make it easier to adopt ports & adapters plus DI composition without spurious violations while keeping production code within layers disciplined.

 ## Full-Stack Constraint Bundle

 Beginning with the 0.5.3 line, all 21 bundled constraints live under `src/constraints/core` (the original directory now also hosts the cross-layer guardrails from `FULL_STACK_CONSTRAINT_SPEC.md`).
 Use `cda list` to confirm availability after upgrading.